Tr1pley/Interstellar-Expedition/README.md

 The team division of work is as follows:

-YU YUANYONG: Responsible for project idea conception, assisting with embedding the spaceship model into the background, functionality debugging, error fixing, and project testing.
+YU YUANYONG: Responsible for project idea conception, assisting with embedding the spaceship model into the background, functionality debugging, feature error fixing, and project testing.

 CHEN MEIZE: Responsible for spaceship model creation, starry background, and primary feature coding such as spaceship exhaust flames, meteors, and collision detection.

 MASAYA TAKABE and Riku Nakashima: Responsible for planet modeling and some details of the starry background(Milky Way background).

-All team members participated in the writing of the report and the preparation of the project presentation slides.

 Spaceship model referenced by https://www.fab.com/listings/14265e80-7cc8-4238-873c-8b970f44f552